Where would content marketing be today without visual graphics like infographics, graphics, and images?

 They’re perfect for your website because you are pretty much assured that they won’t face display issues with different browsers.
 But websites aside, these are also fantastic for other designs.

-It is this versatility that makes Google Fonts an essential resource.
+It is this versatility that makes Google Fonts an essential resource for visual marketing.

 You can think of Google Fonts as Paletton for fonts.
 Select from over 800 fonts, preview your text, and get a feel of the fonts that work best together.